-Covered Service In-Network Out-of-Network Deductible None None Initial assessment and up to 4 visits No charge Not Covered Inpatient Care ^{1, 1A} Plan pays 100% Plan pays 70% of UCR 3 Hospital: room & board; Drug, x-ray, lab and Physician charges; Detoxification; Residential and Partial Hospital - counted as 2 partial days to 1 inpatient day. •Calendar Year Limit No limit No limit Structured Outpatient Substance Abuse Program 1 Plan pays 100% Covered under outpatient benefit Calendar Year Limit No limit Outpatient Mental Health/Substance e Abuse Care Group therapy You pay \$10 Copayment/visit Plan pays 70% of UCR 3 Individual therapy You pay \$10 Copayment/visit Calendar Year Limit No limit No limit Lifetime Limit No limit No limit
+Covered Service In-Network Out-of-Network Deductible None None Out-of-Network Maximum \$2,000 single/ \$6,000 family None Initial assessment and up to 4 visits No charge Not covered Inpatient Care 1,1A Plan pays 80% Plan pays 80% UCR 2 after deductible Hospital: room & board; Drug, x-ray, lab and Physician charges; Detoxification; Residential and Partial Hospital - counted as 2 partial days to 1 inpatient day.
+Calendar Year Limit No limit No limit Structured Outpatient Substance Abuse Program

-Preauthorization & Review 1 You must contact EAP to obtain In-Network benefit levels.
+Plan pays 100% Covered under Out-of-Network outpatient benefit Calendar Year Limit No limit Outpatient Mental Health/Substance ce Abuse Care Group therapy You pay \$10 Copayment/visit Individual therapy You pay \$20 Copayment/visit 80% of UCR 2 after deductible Calendar Year Limit No limit No limit Lifetime Limit (combined for all In- Network and Out-of-Network benefits) No limit No limit Preauthorization & Review 1 You must contact EAP to obtain In-Network benefit levels.
 Failure to obtain preauthorization will result in payment at Out-of-Network levels. ^{1A} Precertification is required for all inpatient care.
-Failure to call within 24 hours of an admission or comply with care management recommendations will result in payment at 50% of the Out-ofNetwork benefit levels.
-For emergency admissions, you must notify the EAP by the next scheduled work day to be covered at the In-Network benefit level.
-For emergency admissions, you must notify the EAP by the next scheduled work day to be covered at the In-Network benefit level.
+Failure to call within 24 hours of an admission or comply with care management recommendations will result in payment at 50% of the Out-of-Network benefit levels.
+For Emergency admissions, you must notify the EAP by the next scheduled work day to be covered at the In-Network benefit level.
+For Emergency admissions, you must notify the EAP by the next scheduled work day to be covered at the In-Network benefit level.
+2 UCR: Usual & Customary Rate to b ı e determined by the Claims Admini I istrator's formulas by geographical location